 Demand for gold in India usually peaks near the Diwali holiday, but with a weaker economy Indians see silver as a cheaper alternative.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was down on the day, as investors worry about growth in China and the U.S. Nat gas was down on the day, as well.
-And gold closed at $1,342.70.
+Crude was down on the day, nat gas popped on the day as warmer temperatures drew traders back in.
+And gold closed up at $1,322.

 Gold held near a two-month high, and looked set to post its second quarterly gain as geopolitical tensions boosted its safe-haven appeal.